codeclown/native-datepicker/README.md

 - `"2020-11-01 13:15:00"`
 - `"2020-11-01T13:15:00"`

-Upon changes, BoringDatepicker will replace the date-portion of the string and return the result.
+Upon changes, NativeDatepicker will replace the date-portion of the string and return the result.

 #### `element`